idriss-crypto/ts-library/readme.md

     'Phantom SOL': '6GmzRK2qLhBPK2WwYM14EGnxh95jBTsJGXMgFyM3VeVk'
 }
 ```
-# How to load this library
+# How to Load This Library?
 ## Webpage with webpack
 ```bash
 npm install idriss-crypto